jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 ## Exercises

 1. Add the ability for the user to switch between view modes where pressing the 1 key selects first-person camera and pressing the 2 key selects a third person camera.
 In third-person camera mode the camera should follow the character and point in the same direction as the character is facing.

+The Suzanne model and textures can be downloaded from the <a href="https://github.com/jonshiach/Computer-Graphics-Labs/tree/main/assets" target="_blank">GitHub repository</a> (this was only added recently so you might not have it).

 2. Add the ability for the user to select a different third-person camera mode by pressing the 3 key.
 In this mode, the camera should be independent of the character movement where it can rotate around the character based on the camera $yaw$ and $pitch$ angles.
 The character movement direction should be governed by a character $yaw$ angle that can be altered by the A and D keys.